 This is the best gift that they could give the puppies as they are learning social skills and know what it feels like to be loved.

-One evening I invited Jan over who is a retired police officer for the Phoenix P.D.
+One evening I invited Jan over who is a retired police officer

 to come and visit her new puppy that she was planning on getting later the following week